-Subsidence is characterized as a sinking of ground surface relative to surrounding areas, and can occur when underlying soils fail to support new loadings such as structures or placement of additional fill materials.
+Subsidence is characterized as a sinking of ground surface relative to surrounding areas and can occur when underlying soils fail to support new loadings, such as structures or placement of additional fill materials.
 Subsidence in areas of thick alluvial deposits can also be associated with regional fluid (groundwater and/or petroleum) withdrawal, peat oxidation, or hydrocompaction.
-Subsidence can result in the development of ground cracks and damage to subsurface vaults, pipelines and other improvements.
+Subsidence can result in the development of ground cracks and damage to subsurface vaults, pipelines, and other improvements.

-Settlement can occur from immediate settlement, consolidation, shrinkage of expansive soil, and liquefaction (discussed below).
+Subsidence can occur from immediate settlement, consolidation, shrinkage of expansive soil (see also discussion below), and/or liquefaction (discussed below).
 Immediate settlement occurs when a load from a structure or placement of new fill material is applied, causing distortion in the underlying materials.
 This settlement occurs quickly and is typically complete after placement of the final load.
 Consolidation settlement occurs in saturated clay from the volume change caused by squeezing out water from the pore spaces.
 Consolidation occurs over a period of time and is followed by secondary compression, which is a continued change in void ratio under the continued application of the load.
 Soils tend to settle at different rates and by varying amounts depending on the load weight or changes in properties over an area, which is referred to as differential settlement.
-According to the geotechnical report, the presence of undocumented fill materials makes the
+According to the geotechnical report, the presence of undocumented fill materials makes the Project Site susceptible to settlement unless site preparations, such as removal of artificial fill and replacement, with engineered fill is conducted.